facebook/react-native-website/docs/the-new-architecture/pillars-turbomodule.md

 This script first adds the `RTNCalculator` module to the app with `yarn add`.
 Then, it invokes Codegen via the `generate-artifacts.js` script.

-The `--path` option specifies the path to the app, while the `--outputPath` option tells the script where to output the generated code.
+The `--path` option specifies the path to the app, while the `--outputPath` option tells CodeGen where to output the generated code.

 The output of this process is the following folder structure: